 Students are required to present a project outline and search strategy for assessment early in the Module demonstrating skills outcomes (1-3).

-Students report on the overall findings and implications of their projects in a poster session (open to Stage 2 students and to which the external examiners are invited) demonstrating skills outcome 6 - this is scheduled to come before the final project hand-in so discussions can help to inform the final discussions/ conclusion.
+Students report on the overall findings and implications of their projects in a poster or leaflet or webpage session (open to Stage 2 students) demonstrating skills outcome 6 - this is scheduled to come before the final project hand-in so discussions can help to inform the final discussions/ conclusion.

 The supervisors report allows a separate assessment of the research process alongside the outcome, which is assessed by the final report.
 The final report tests the student's ability to analyse and interpret information in the light of knowledge of the subject and the literature, and to prepare a substantial written dissertation in a style appropriate for publication in a scientific journal.
 This tests all LOs